farrcraft/farrcraft.com/content/food/52weeks-2020/week-2.md

 In this bowl - noodles, broth, baby spinach, bamboo shoots, corn, sauteed shiitakes, baked tofu, soft boiled egg.

-Even though I've cooked plenty of hard boiled eggs before, I'm not big on soft-boiled eggs and clearly have no practice making those, so the result ain't pretty.
-The tofu here was also over-baked - I probably should have done a different preparation or just baked it a little less.

 Not pictured, I also had some sliced miso glazed pork tenderloin.
 Which, while it probably didn't fit the ramen, was good on its own.
 I started with a plain sous vide, as per - https://recipes.anovaculinary.com/recipe/sous-vide-hoisin-glazed-pork-tenderloin
 Except using this glaze instead: https://www.bonappetit.com/recipe/roast-pork-tenderloin-with-apricot-miso-glaze Additionally, I just used the oven broiler for a quick minute or two per side - applying the glaze and rotating instead of bothering with the grill.

-Since I've got the miso to use, why not throw together some simple glazed carrots (and a random leftover parsnip) while I'm at it.
-Recipe from - https://omnivorescookbook.com/glazed-carrots/

-I found these fresh noodles at one of the local Asian markets.
-They had a bazillion different kinds of noodles to choose from.
-These were found in the refrigerated section and actually say Ramen on them.
-So I assume they must be the right ones.

-I couldn't find anything that actually said "Kombu" on it at the previously said Asian market.
-If I don't know anything about miso, I know even less about seaweed.
-Anyway, I tossed a few inch piece off this sheet into the broth base.